statyoung/8854/README.md

 # Explainable AI: GAM-Based Transparent Models & Post-hoc Methods

 Overview

-This repository contains implementations of GAM-based transparent models such as NAM (Neural Additive Models), NBM (Neural Basis Models), and EBM (Explainable Boosting Machine), along with post-hoc explanation techniques like LIME (Local Interpretable Model-agnostic Explanations) and SHAP (SHapley Additive Explanations).
+This repository contains implementations of GAM-based transparent models, including Neural Additive Models (NAM) and Neural Basis Models (NBM).
+These models have been applied to various financial (e.g., Loan Default Prediction) and non financial datasets, demonstrating their effectiveness through performance evaluations and visualization plots.

-The project explores the application of these models to various datasets, providing comparative experiments, visualizations, and interpretability analysis to demonstrate their effectiveness in Explainable AI (XAI).
+Additionally, this project explores post-hoc explanation methods, such as SHAP (SHapley Additive Explanations) and LIME (Local Interpretable Model-agnostic Explanations).
+Simple sentiment classification experiments were conducted to illustrate their functionality, while further analysis was performed on tabular datasets to assess their sensitivity to noise.
+Through systematic experimentation, this repository provides insights into how SHAP and LIME react to perturbations in input data.